annikc/MitoMotil/README.md

 An example plot of the fraction of mitochondria in the mobile pool with a constant rate of synaptic input:
 ![image](./data/MeanRecovTimes/360sec/AvgMitoMotility0.058.png)
-## Effects of Mean Arrest Time and Synaptic Input on Mitochondrial Motility

--- Dose response